kashodiya/my-open-webui/README.md

 - OR, setup profile and set AWS_DEFAULT_PROFILE
 - Ensure env var AWS_REGION is set

+### Use your VPC!
-### Find out your VPC Id using this command
-aws ec2 describe-vpcs
+- Find out your VPC Id using this command aws ec2 describe-vpcs
+- Chance vpc_id in terraform\terraform.tfvars.json to your VPC

 ### Ensure you have Internet Gateway associated with VPC
 - Check if you already have Internet Gateway using this command: